entropyxyz/entropy-docs/docs/ThresholdSigningScheme.md

 ### Few communication rounds

 The paper proposes two different versions of the protocol with a different trade-off between number of communication rounds needed and the amount of computation require.
-Either 4 or 7 communication rounds are needed to sign a message, with the 7 round version requiring less computation.
-However, it is worth noting that the 4 round version's extra computation overhead is only in the case that signing fails.
-Entropy uses 4 rounds.
+Either 5 or 8 communication rounds are needed to sign a message, with the 8 round version requiring less computation.
+However, it is worth noting that the 5 round version's extra computation overhead is only in the case that signing fails.
+Entropy uses 5 rounds.

 ### Proactive security

 The paper includes a [Universally Composable security](https://eprint.iacr.org/2000/067.pdf) analysis.
 The authors claim that 'proactive security' against an adaptive attacker is achieved.
-More specifically, an attacker who is able to completely control a threshold portion of nodes between two consecutive key-refresh phases is unable to compromise the scheme.
+More specifically, an attacker who is able to completely control up to $t - 1$ nodes between two consecutive key-refresh phases is unable to compromise the scheme.

 ### Distributed key generation

 Distributed key generation means parties can compute their key shares without central coordination and without any party having knowledge of the secret key.
 However, Entropy currently uses a centralized key generation, performed by the user.
 The user computes a set of shares on their own device and then sends those shares to Entropy threshold servers.
 This allows them to use existing key management techniques (such as backups using mnemonic codes, or hierarchical deterministic wallets) and essentially the user maintains ultimate control (as well as ultimate responsibility for protecting her key).
 However in the future we may switch to a distributed key generation in which the user participates.

-### Key re-sharing
+### Key refreshing

 In order to allow nodes to join or leave the network, as well as to provide proactive security, key-shares can be periodically 'refreshed'.
 Without changing the secret key, new key shares are generated which are incompatible with the old ones.
 This can be achieved in 3 communication rounds.